appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ldap-brutefore.md

 vi projects/spacetech/global.yaml
 ```

-- Find the keycloak entry and add or edit the missing brute-force keys to it.
+- Find the `keycloak` entry and add or edit the missing `bruteForce` key to it.
 For example;

 ```yaml
 keycloak: